safesoftware/FMETraining/ServerAuthoring2DataHandling/Exercise1.md

 ![](./Images/Img2.207.Ex1.PublishToServer.png)

 This dialog lists the files we are about to publish to the repository with the workspace.
-Technically the VancouverNeighborhoods dataset was already published to the repository with the previous workspace, but it's not very good practice to try and re-use data this way (even though we could) so place a check mark against all files and click OK:
+Technically, the VancouverNeighborhoods dataset may already be published to the repository with the previous workspace, but it's not very good practice to try and re-use data this way (even though we could) so place a check mark against all files and click OK:

 ![](./Images/Img2.208.Ex1.SelectAllFiles.png)